thomadha/gr2336/docs/release2/README.md

     - The score is generated as an average from all the times you have watched it
 - A login feature is also added
     - This seperates your movie list from other users
+    - It works by writing in your username and clicking "Save & Close".
+If you want to open the list, you write in your username and click "Open"
+    - Currently it is not possible to save your list for later use.
+Meaning if you close the app after you run it and saved a list, it will not be possible to open the next time you run it.
+This is planned to implement for the next release.

 ## How to use